This is the most comprehensive guide to keyword research.

 Now if you look at the keyword “affordable grain-free dog food“, you can see that it is much more specific and the difficulty is lower.

-This is because less users are searching that particular term, so less websites are trying to rank for it.
+This is because fewer users are searching that particular term, so fewer websites are trying to rank for it.

-Even though less people are searching for the more specific long tail keywords, the people that are will likely be people that find your content more relevant.
+Even though fewer people are searching for the more specific long-tail keywords, the people that are will likely be people that find your content more relevant.

-So if you try to rank for long tail keywords that are more specific, you will have less competition, have a high chance of ranking higher, and also start seeing more relevant traffic to your site.
+So if you try to rank for more specific long-tail keywords, you will have less competition, have a high chance of ranking higher, and also start seeing more relevant traffic to your site.

 Picking Your Keywords

 No tool can tell you which keyword to pick, that’s why there are a few more steps to take before finally picking the keyword that you will use.

 The perfect keyword will be high in search volume, with ranking difficulty which is not too high, it also needs to be relevant to the content on your page.

 When picking your keyword you first want to look at the search volume, as of course if 0 people are searching for it, there is no reason to try and rank for it.

 Every niche is different, so it is down to you to research the optimum search volume for a keyword in your particular niche.

 You should go back to some of the keyword research tools that we have looked at, and then pick out the keywords that have a good amount of monthly searches.

 Next, you should look at Google Trends.